 While I can’t get to Texas for Turkey Day with my family this year, I’m thankful that I’ll be with fascinating friends here in New York City who make up another kind of family.
 I’m also grateful for my 11 skin cancer scars and all the brilliant and caring dermatologic surgeons who have sliced, diced and stitched me up.
 They’re why I’m passionate for this cause.

-— Julie Bain, health and science editor
+— Julie Bain, senior director, science and education

 This year I’m particularly thankful for my circle of friends.
 Most of us have known each other since college, but we’ve added some wonderful new additions to the group over the years.
 Many of us faced significant challenges this year and looked to each other for guidance and support.
 We’ve mourned our losses, celebrated our victories and cheered each other on.
 My friends are truly special people and I’m grateful to have all of them in my life.

-— Becky Kamowitz, director, marketing communications
+— Becky Kamowitz, senior director, marketing communications

 So many things come to mind when I think about what I’m thankful for (family and friends, travel, living in NYC), but none of them would be as enjoyable if it wasn’t for my health.
 So, this year and hopefully many more to come, I’ll remain most thankful for that.